What it takes to become an anatomy and physiology instructor

 The demand for online instruction, particularly in anatomy and physiology, has a wide range of professionals looking to excel in virtual classroom teaching.
 These professionals include later-career high school educators planning for adjunct teaching positions at the college level; undergraduate college life and health science faculty seeking to advance their careers; and professionals with a variety of medical degrees (BSH, MSN, D.O., D.C., DVM) considering a career change or new focus in retirement.

 Unfortunately, even the most experienced clinicians and educators often find that, despite their subject matter expertise, making the transition to virtual instructor can be fraught with difficulties if not preceded by specific training.

-We spoke with Dr. Peter Nickless, dean of online education at Northeast College, who is responsible for the MSHAPI program.
+We spoke with Dr. Peter Nickless, dean of online education at Northeast College, who is responsible for the HAPI program.
 He told us, "We're the first school -- and the only one at this point -- to offer this degree."
 Dr. Nickless continued, "There are a few schools teaching things like health science education, but that's not equivalent, and doesn't offer the same level of pedagogy.
 As a teaching degree, ours is more application-based, where an education degree can be largely theoretical."

 Key #1: Learn to look through a teacher's eyes

 The first key to effective teaching is learning the difference between understanding medical concepts for clinical application and being able to convey them in an educational environment.

 As Dr. Nickless said, "It may be easy to grasp some of these concepts for yourself, for your tests, or even for the relationship to clinical matters.
 But to be able to explain to somebody what the sliding filament theory is, as an example, now that's an art form.
 It's also extremely difficult to do, especially through, say, a series of multimedia lectures.
 But that's what we're teaching these future teachers, how to explain it appropriately.